MiscellaneousStuff/semg-asr/README.md

 the vocoder inbetween the transduction model and the deepspeech-0.7.0 model used for the evaluations.

+## Performance

+The speech recognition trained uses 115 times less training data than using the evaluation function in the original "An Improved Model for Voicing Silent Speech" at ACL 2021 paper.

 ## Data

 The dataset for this project is based on the open-source dataset released